cloudmesh/useful-introduction_to_cloud-2015/docs/source/accounts/accounts.rst

 Exercises
 --------------

-Creating FutureGrid Accounts and Projects
+Creating FutureSystems Accounts and Projects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Create a portal account on FutureGrid.
+Create a portal account on FutureSystems.

 #.
-Identify an interesting project that you can conduct on FutureGrids Cloud, HPC, or Grid resources.
+Identify an interesting project that you can conduct on FutureSystemss Cloud, HPC, or Grid resources.

 #.
-Apply for a FutureGrid project or join a project.
+Apply for a FutureSystems project or join a project.

    See section :ref:`s-account-join-project`.